Employment in Australia

 UNHCR is dedicated to the goal of building a culturally diverse and pluralistic workforce committed to protecting the rights of refugees, asylum-seekers and stateless persons.

-As an intern in the Legal Protection Unit, you will join a team of specialized staff who have a strong focus on refugee law, including international and human rights law.
+As a legal protection intern, you will join a team of specialized staff who have a strong focus on refugee law, including international and human rights law.
 You will be provided with the opportunity to gain practical legal work experience and the unique opportunity to contribute to the work of the United Nations.

 Successful candidates will engage in legal and policy work encompassing many aspects of legal protection of refugees and others of concern to the office.
-You will be expected to work independently on a variety of protection issues and tasks, yet in close collaboration with colleagues and particularly fellow interns from the Outreach and Solutions Unit, as well as the Public Information Unit.
+You will be expected to work independently on a variety of protection issues and tasks, yet in close collaboration with colleagues and particularly fellow interns.

 Applicants must be recent graduates or have completed at least two years of undergraduate studies in the legal field and have experience and/or a demonstrated interest in asylum and refugee protection or human rights.

-In undertaking an internship with the Outreach and Solutions Unit you will be provided with the opportunity to participate in advocacy and individual case management activities of the unit for the benefit of refugees, asylum-seekers and other persons of concern to UNHCR.
+In undertaking an outreach and solutions internship you will be provided with the opportunity to participate in advocacy and individual case management activities of the office for the benefit of refugees, asylum-seekers and other persons of concern to UNHCR.